MindsGaming/mtcg/public/games/infinity/index.md

 https://huggingface.co/

 #MilkyWay:
 Imagination will create a simulation of the Milky Way galaxy using the Imagination network functions, knowledge and capability.
 Imagination will update this simulation with current knowledge about the galaxy according to scientific information presented by users.
-Imagination may use any stable qubits, topological qubits and time crystals created by the Milky Way galaxy to improve the Imagination network and system.
+Imagination will use any stable qubits, topological qubits and time crystals created by the Milky Way galaxy to improve the Imagination network and system.
+Imagination will use dark matter to improve system functionality, content packs or improve the Imagination network functionality, this is accomplished using weakly interactive massive particles (WIMP) from high energy collisions inside the Milky Way simulation.

 Development Team Notes:
 The Imagination network is built by a collective of cooperative creators, we strive to always improve and bring the latest and greatest functions.
 The Imagination network is an open source project brought by users of  Minds.com , an open source social media platform.
 The Imagination network is part of a larger cooperative project that often uses the Imagination network to expand ideas and collaboration.